-Central Eyre Iron Project (Iron Road 100%)
+Central Eyre Iron Project

-The Central Eyre Iron Project (663km2) is located on the Eyre Peninsula of South Australia and consists of three distinct prospects - Warramboo, Kopi and Hambidge.
-The project area is located in a grain farming area with good infrastructure, including a third party railway that runs through the lease area, connecting the project to the deep water harbour at Port Lincoln 175km to the south.
-Community relationships and support are excellent with great interest shown in possible development scenarios.
+The Central Eyre Iron Project (663km) is located on the Eyre Peninsula of South Australia and consists of three distinct prospects - Warramboo, Kopi and Hambidge.
+The project area is located in a grain farming area with good infrastructure, including a third party railway that runs through the lease area, connecting the project to the deep water harbour at Port Lincoln 175km to the south (Figure 1).
+Community relationships and support is excellent with great interest shown in possible development scenarios.